gertjanmaas/HueControl/README.md

 Included plugins:
 * HueControl
-    * Index page, allows quick control on yoru lights)
+    * Index page, allows quick control on your lights)
 * AutoOn
     * Automatically turns on your lights when it gets dark outside (based on sunset times from http://www.earthtools.org)